thalitha/django-ecommerce/README.md

 The website will provide a complete solution for these users

+* **Wireframes* **
-***WIREFRAMES*** - build the designs and do a web link to access it - as this example did:https://github.com/Code-Institute-Submissions/Django-Milestone-Project-2
+Build the designs and do a web link to access it - as this example did:https://github.com/Code-Institute-Submissions/Django-Milestone-Project-2

 ### Features
 * **View of the products** - The website is designed to be extremely straight forward, on the very first webpage you can see the old currency titles, images and their price and by clicking on the title you will access the historic about it.
 There is no clutter on the homepage, no distractions, its designed so it is not confusing and grabs the user very quickly.